HER-Seg: Holistically Efficient Segmentation for High-Resolution Medical Images: Related Work

-The encoder-decoder architecture, UNet \cite{ronneberger2015u}, has become a common fundamental design for many medical image segmentation models \cite{fan2020pranet, fan2020inf, chen2022aau, yan2022after, ibtehaz2023acc, zhu2024selfreg}.
-To improve feature representations of the network, existing studies \cite{sinha2020multi, alam2022multi, heidari2023hiformer, nam2024modality} usually utilized attention mechanisms to highlight salient features.
-Particularly, Attention U-Net \cite{schlemper2019attention} applied spatial attention to each skip connection layer of the network to eliminate the demand for using extra disease/organ localization modules of cascaded CNNs.
-EMCAD \cite{rahman2024emcad} employed grouped channel and spatial gated attention mechanisms to efficiently catch intricate spatial relationships.
-However, such CNN-based frameworks suffered from insufficient learning of global information due to the limited receptive field, resulting in limited generality.
+High-resolution medical image segmentation has emerged as a critical technology for precise disease diagnosis and treatment planning.
+The ability to accurately segment high-resolution medical images is essential for detecting subtle lesions, analyzing tissue microstructures, and providing detailed anatomical information that is crucial for clinical decision-making.
+The encoder-decoder architecture, UNet \cite{ronneberger2015u}, has become a common fundamental design for many medical image segmentation models \cite{ ibtehaz2023acc, zhu2024selfreg}.
+To improve feature representations of the network, existing studies \cite{ schlemper2019attention, nam2024modality} usually utilized attention mechanisms to highlight salient features.
+Particularly, EMCAD \cite{rahman2024emcad} employed grouped channel and spatial gated attention mechanisms to efficiently catch intricate spatial relationships.
+However, such CNN-based frameworks suffered from a limited receptive field due to the kernel size, resulting in poor accuracy in high-resolution segmentation.